loki3/loki-pl1/docs/Issues.md

 Eager evaluation
 ------------------

+Note: This issue has partially been resolved as of 9-30-15 by making it so pre and post arguments marked as :rawLines aren't immediately evaluated.
+See the "Unevaluated parameters" section of Functions.md for more details.

 ### What's the problem?

 Pre and post arguments to a function are evaluated before they're passed to the function.
 This has several implications for how programs can be written.